akloeber/ip-lock/README.md

 # [IpLock](https://github.com/akloeber/ip-lock)

-> An inter-process lock for synchronization of multiple JVM based Java processes running on the same machine.
+> An inter-process lock for synchronization of multiple JVM-based Java processes running on the same machine.

 ## Overview